microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerCLR2_1/README.md

 ```

 ## Reference Application Insights SDK
+_Note:_ You can skip this step if you are using 1.1.3-beta1 or above.

 Due to a recent CLR image change, adding a reference to Application Insights SDK manually is required.
 We are looking into removing this step later.
 For now, adding the package by:
 ```